-The Committee shall be responsible for selecting livestock appropriate to the abilities of the Heifer program household and nutritional resources of the program region.
-Transportation will be selected within the means of the community and within the boundaries of our commitment to humane best practices.
+The Committee shall be responsible for selection of livestock appropriate to the abilities of the Heifer program family and nutritional resources of program region.
+Transportation will be selected that is within the means of the community and that provides humane transport.

-The Animal Procurement Committee shall be composed of the Community Agro-Vet Entrepreneur (CAVEs)/ Technical Person, Project Partner, representative of the self-help group (SHG) and Representative of Heifer country program staff for livestock procured locally.
+The Animal Procurement Committee shall be composed of the Community Agro-vet Entrepreneur (CAVEs)/Technical Person, Project Partner, representative of the Self-Help Group (SHG), and Representative of Heifer country program staff for livestock procured locally.
 For livestock procured externally, the Committee shall include a representative of the government livestock regulatory office.
-Adjustment to the composition of the committee can be done as appropriate.
-The procurement of livestock should follow the Heifer's country office and global procurement policy.
-Compliance with government requirements for movement of livestock and acquisition of mandatory health certificates will be observed.
+The Heifer International AWB Officer will approve the procurement prior to completion of the purchase arrangement.
+Compliance to government requirements for movement of livestock and acquisition of mandatory health certificates will be observed.

-Standards: The committee is responsible for identifying animal sources and setting the standards and quality assurance of the animals following the guidelines set by Heifer International in tandem with relevant country specific regulations.
+Standard: The committee is responsible for the identification of animal sources and setting the standards and quality assurance of the animals following the guidelines set by Heifer International in tandem with relevant country specific regulations.

-The Procurement Committee complies with these regulations to ensure the supply of quality livestock at appropriate prices, to ensure the rights and obligations of buyers and sellers and to minimize damage (if any) to relevant stakeholders in the project implementation process.
+The Procurement Committee complies with these regulations in order to ensure the supply of quality livestock at appropriate prices, to ensure the rights and obligations of buyers and sellers and to minimize damages (if any) to relevant stakeholders in the project implementation process.